Relax! The New ‘Will & Grace’ Is Woke, Anti-Trump, and Still Funny

 Will is writing letters to his congressman.
 Karen is rubbing Trump’s win in Grace’s face, screaming, “Lock her up!” anytime Grace wears something ugly.
 This is still Will & Grace, though.
 Fart jokes and “fake news” exist in the same sentence.

-We grilled Mutchnick and Krane about whether the show will be “woke” when we talked to them over the summer, and they acknowledged that they “know that word” and “just put it in the script.”
+We grilled Mutchnick and Kohan about whether the show will be “woke” when we talked to them over the summer, and they acknowledged that they “know that word” and “just put it in the script.”
 Now we know what that joke was.
 Honestly?
 It’s pretty good.

 “I am so impressed.
 You are so woke,” Grace tells Will.
 “I used to be woke.
 Now I use my pussy hat to sneak candy into the movies.”
 Cue laugh track.

-Yes, that laugh track is there, and it’s loud.
+Yes, that laugh track is there—well, it's a studio audience, laughing dutifully—and it’s loud.
 That might be the most jarring part of the revival.

-Laugh tracks are so rare these days that they are considered the first clue that you’re watching something that might be anachronistic, with the canned guffaws thought to telegraph a kind of humor that’s cheaper or not as intelligent as what’s on single-cam comedies.
-(We refute that, but it’s still the generalization.)
+Laugh breaks are so rare these days (though, interestingly, still used on TV's most watched comedy, The Big Bang Theory) that they are considered the first clue that you’re watching something that might be anachronistic, with the canned guffaws thought to telegraph a kind of humor that’s cheaper or not as intelligent as what’s on single-cam comedies.
+We refute that, but it’s still the generalization.

 That’s kind of the best part of this revival, though.
 The comedy’s still broad, and sometimes extremely corny.
 (Sean Hayes is acting in this, folks.
 It’s not subtle, bless him.)
 There are spit takes and goofy, occasionally groan-worthy physical comedy bits.
 In other words, it feels like the same show, which is comforting, if stylistically initially upsetting.